chinamike65/hugo-tuolesi/content/book4/book4en.md

 Once, when I was teaching scriptures in Tibet, I mentioned this vegetative disease.
 Everyone was surprised and said, "This kind of disease still exists?"
 They all thought it was very strange.
 Many people had never heard of vegetative people.

-Now there are many strange diseases, and these diseases will cause suffering to people.
+Now there are many strange diseases, and these diseases will cause people to suffer.

 22

 ##### 4. The Pain of Dying

 At the moment of death, the four elements of the body are separated, and one's own body and consciousness are also separated, which is a very great suffering.

 First comes the separation of the four major elements.
 Earth, water, fire, and wind are slowly pulled away.
 This process will be very painful for one's own body.